9 Best Renters Insurance Companies in New Jersey of 2026

 Most of these people are older or retired and not computer or smartphone-savvy.

-For these people, they want connection rather than technology, they want to talk to a live person who can comfort them, for example, in case of a loss.
+These people want connection rather than technology; they want to talk to a live person who can comfort them, for example, in case of a loss.

 Besides the standard coverage, one of the many features that stand out is the replacement cost coverage that all members receive.
 A standard policy covers the actual cash value of lost or damaged property.
 State Farm, in contrast, covers the current market value of the lost or destroyed property even if your property depreciates.

-However, if you only want the actual cash value coverage, State Farm allows customers to skip the replacement cost coverage for a credit on your account.
+However, if you only want the actual cash value coverage, State Farm allows customers to skip the replacement cost coverage for a credit on their account.

 For renters, State Farm only offers two discounts.